MarcinSkic/skic.me/src/posts/intro-to-time-tracking.md

 ## Summary

-When designing such a system it is useful to think with one SOLID programming rule in mind, open/closed principle, that states:
+When designing such a system it is useful to think with one SOLID programming rule in mind, the open/closed principle, that states:

 > software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification

-In the context of time tracking, TODO: I understand it as entries should be open for adding more detail, without the need to edit existing entries to match the new standard.
+In the time tracking context, I interpret it in the following way: entries should be open for adding more detail, without the need to edit existing entries to match the new standard.
+This is what you can hopefully achieve when using design system described in this article.
+However, at the very beginning don't dwell on everything I've written, experiment and see what works for you.

-Obviously when beginning you will have to experiment and see what works for you, but hopefully, this article will help you to avoid some mistakes that I made TODO: which made my previous entries incompatible with current ones.
+If you have questions or wish to share your opinion, contact me.
+I would love to know your insights.